TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 40/Isaiah 40.16.md

 ---

-And Lebanon is not sufficient to burn, nor the beasts thereof sufficient for a burnt-offering.
+Lebanon is not sufficient to burn, nor its animals sufficient for a burnt offering.